Please direct inquiries about our graduate program to:

 Contact

-The requirements for a student in another graduate field to obtain a graduate minor in mathematics are as follows:
+The requirements for obtaining a Graduate Minor in Mathematics are as follows:

-- Master's Degree:: To obtain a minor in mathematics, a master's degree student in another field must take nine hours of graduate credit in mathematics, with at least three hours credit in mathematics courses numbered above 7000.
+• Master's Degree: To obtain a minor in mathematics, a master's degree student in another discipline must take nine hours of graduate credit in mathematics, with at least three hours of credit in mathematics courses numbered above 7000.

-- Ph.D.
-Degree: To obtain a minor in mathematics, a Ph,D. student in another field must take twelve hours of graduate credit in mathematics, with at least six hours credit in mathematics courses numbered above 7000.
+• Doctoral Degree: To obtain a minor in mathematics, a doctoral student in another discipline must take twelve hours of graduate credit in mathematics, with at least six hours of credit in mathematics courses numbered above 7000.

 Note: Math 4005 does not count towards graduate credit for a mathematics minor.

-The following is a list of some possible sequences of courses to be followed by Ph.D. minors in mathematics.
-The list is not inclusive, but it is simply intended to be a guideline for potential minor professors to use in advising students.
+The following is a list of some possible sequences of courses to be followed by PhD students with a minor in mathematics.
+The list is intended to be a guideline for students and their advisors.

 Students seeking a minor in mathematics are encouraged to consult early with the Mathematics Department for advice regarding prerequisites for desired courses.
 You may use the Graduate Program Contact link in the top left margin.
 Prerequisites in mathematics courses are serious, and failure to observe them can result in poor grades.
 Check the Department's listing of current graduate courses to find the up-to-date prerequisites.